XinyingZheng00/CS305-proj/README.md

 ### Git Clone

 You may encounter some line endings problems when clone code.
-This command may be helpful: `git config --global core.autocrlf`.
+This command may be helpful: `git config --global core.autocrlf input`.

 ### Docker Installation